 Connecting your Linux Computer to eduroam

 You will need the latest build of your preferred version of Linux.
-These instructions have been tested with Mint Linux 7 Gloria, OpenSUSE 11, Ubuntu 9, Fedora 11 and Debian 5.
+These methods have been tested on Ubuntu 20.04.2.0.

 The wireless network at UK universities is called eduroam.
 To connect to eduroam you will need to provide your username and password.
 However, when typing in your username add the text @sheffield.ac.uk - this will allow you to connect at Sheffield but if you visit another University your PC will automatically connect to eduroam there too!

 Connecting to eduroam

 1. Visit cat.eduroam.org and select University of Sheffield as the institution.

 2. Download the Linux installer (this is a python script named eduroam-linux-UoS.py)

 3. In terminal, navigate to the directory you saved the script (e.g. cd Downloads/)

 4. Check you have Python installed and, if so, what version (e.g. ‘which python’, ‘which python3’)